 The Company's going concern is dependent on cashflow from its investments, or operations and its ability to raise equity capital or borrowings sufficient to meet current and future obligations.
-As at December 31, 2022, the Company had a working capital of \$4,542,426 (December 31, 2021 - \$5,655,453) and deficit of \$111,630,747 (December 31, 2021 - \$110,517,310).
-Management believes that Company has sufficient resources to fund its business activities for at least the next 12 months.
+For the year ended December 31, 2023, the Company incurred a net loss of \$1,091,345.
+As of December 31, 2023, the Company has an accumulated deficit of \$112,722,092.
 The Company's financial success is dependent on its ability to obtain additional financing and or achieve profitable operations in the future.
+These circumstances indicate that material uncertainties exist that may cast significant doubt about the Company's ability to continue as a going concern and, accordingly, the ultimate use of accounting principles applicable to a going concern.
 These consolidated financial statements have been prepared by management on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-These financial statements do not reflect the adjustments to the carrying value of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary were the going concern assumptions inappropriate.
+These consolidated financial statements do not reflect the adjustments to the carrying value of assets and liabilities and the reported expenses and consolidated statement of financial position classifications that would be necessary if the going concern assumptions inappropriate.
 These adjustments could be material.